Top 25 Chicago Tours, Events & Activities

 Get on her level!

-Not all Chicago food tours require a coat during the winter — on the Signature Food Tour of Navy Pier, you’ll taste 3-4 iconic Chicago dishes (plus some new favorites) without leaving the building!
+Not all of Chicago Food Planet’s Chicago food tours require a coat during the winter — on the Signature Food Tour of Navy Pier, you’ll taste three iconic Chicago dishes (plus some new favorites) without leaving the building!

 Learn their histories and sample Giordano’s Pizza, Garrett’s Popcorn, America’s Dog and much more, all while whetting your appetite with some impressive culture and history while you’re at it.

-#13 Soar Above the City with Chicago Helicopter Tours
+#23 Soar Above the City on a Chicago Helicopter tour

 Looking for a bit more of a thrill as you explore the city?
 Hop into one of Chicago Helicopter Experience’s luxury aircraft for a Chicago helicopter tour.